Celebrating Individuality, Embracing Diversity, Creating Community

 Are you or someone you know a member of an interfaith family or involved in an interfaith relationship?
 A Jew-By-Choice or a member of the LGBT community?
 Would you/they like to have an impact on Temple Bat Yahm’s policies and programs that involve and/or impact these members of our community?
 If so, please read on.

-Temple Bat Yahm is reinvigorating its effort to include and embrace these members of our community (our temple community as well as the community at-large) through the re-creation of an Interfaith & Outreach committee and a Board of Trustees appointment.
-I’m proud to serve as committee chair.
+Temple Bat Yahm is reinvigorating its effort to include and embrace these members of our community (our temple community as well as the community at-large) through adopting the URJ's Audacious Hospitality program.

-The Union of Reform Judaism’s (URJ) definition of Outreach is:
+The Union of Reform Judaism’s (URJ) definition of Audacious Hospitality (AH):

-• Outreach is an effort by the Reform Jewish community to welcome and include those seeking a stronger connection to Judaism.
+• AH is an effort by the Reform Jewish community to welcome and include those seeking a stronger connection to Judaism.

 • A final goal of outreach is to enable children and young people to clarify issues, to strengthen their Jewish identity, and to examine the implication of interfaith dating and interfaith marriage.